CiscoSecurity/tr-05-serverless-gigamon-threatinsight/README.md

   - Restricts the maximum number of CTIM entities of each type returned in a single response per each requested observable.
   - Applies to: `Indicator`, `Sighting`.
   - Must be a positive integer.
 Defaults to `100` (if unset or incorrect).
+Has the upper bound of `1000` to avoid getting overwhelmed with too much data, so any greater values are still acceptable but also limited at the same time.